Embryo Transfer

 Embryo Transfer is the technique of removing (flushing) an embryo from one mare - the biological dam - and placing it in the uterus of a recipient mare.

-The recipient mare carries and delivers the foal and nurses it until weaning.
-This allows the biological dam to continue in work and potentially breed more than one foal per season.
-Success rates with Embryo Transfer (ET) have improved enormously over the last 15 years.
-It is now a routine gynaecological procedure for mares that are unable or unsuitable to carry their own pregnancy.
+Success rates with Embryo Transfer (ET) have improved enormously over the last 10 years.
+It is now a routine gynaecological procedure for competition mares that are unable or unsuitable to carry their own pregnancy.

 The donor mare is inseminated as normal with fresh, chilled or frozen semen.
-The embryo is then flushed from her uterus 7 or 8 days after ovulation and transferred non-surgically into a recipient mare whose reproductive cycle has been syncronised to that of the donor.
-A minimum of two potential recipient mares should be synchronized to the donor mare.
+The embryo is then flushed from her uterus at day 7 or 8 after she has ovulated and is transferred non surgically into a recipient mare whose reproductive cycle has been syncronised to that of the donor.

 Pregnancy scans of the recipient mare are performed initially at 5 to 7 days after transfer when the embryo is 12 to 14 days old.
 Follow up scans are performed as necessary until a healthy embryo and heartbeat have been confirmed.